msmith0920/osprey/docs/source/getting-started/conceptual-tutorial.rst

 - `DateContext` -- to represent the date information
 - `WeatherContext` -- to represent the weather information returned by the capability

-Then how can we handle the tricky queries like "Can you tell me a joke about the weather?"?
-Osprey provides a built-in mechanism to route out-of-scope queries to a :ref:`clarify capability <clarify-capability>` -- if Osprey doesn't know how to make a plan based on available capabilities, it would ask the user for clarification.
+Beyond fetching weather data, we need a capability to present results to users.
+Once we have a `WeatherContext` with weather data, how do we communicate it back in natural language?
+Osprey provides :ref:`RespondCapability <respond-capability>` - a built-in capability that generates natural language responses from execution results and available contexts.

 Are those capabilities sufficient?
 Maybe not.
 Thinking more carefully about what we have so far: how can we get the `LocationContext` and `DateContext` from user queries?
 It could be easy if the user query is straightforward, but